moosaraza-3254/Space-Shooter-Game/README.md

 # Space-Shooter-Game
 Introduction
-Space Shooter Game is a classic arcade-style game built using [insert programming language or game engine here].
+Space Shooter Game is a classic arcade-style game built using C++ (SFML).
 Players control a spaceship and must navigate through an asteroid field while battling enemy spacecraft.
 The goal is to survive as long as possible while achieving the highest score.

 Features
 Intuitive Controls: Simple controls make it easy for players to navigate their spaceship and engage in combat.